vansh070605/PlacementOS/README.md

 ---

+## 🚀 Key Features & The Unified Candidate Profile

+At the core of PlacementOS is the **Global Candidate Profile**.
+Powered by Firebase, you build your profile once—adding your bio, contact info, GitHub/LinkedIn links, and technical skills—and it syncs universally across the entire application in real-time.

+Instead of constantly uploading a static PDF resume, our suite of AI agents directly consume this living profile as context, converting it dynamically into markdown to inject into prompts, saving you time and ensuring the AI is always operating on your most up-to-date accomplishments.
+(Of course, manual PDF uploads are still fully supported as an override!)

+---

 ## 🤖 The Multi-Agent Orchestration Engine

-PlacementOS is powered by a suite of **8 specialized autonomous agents** running on a local FastAPI backend, combining LLM reasoning, semantic search, and custom neural networks.
+PlacementOS is powered by a suite of **9 specialized autonomous agents** running on a local FastAPI backend, combining LLM reasoning, semantic search, and custom neural networks.

 ### 🔄 The RAG Analysis Loop (Agents 1-3)
 1. **Agent 1: JD Extractor**: Asynchronously parses raw Job Description text.
-Leverages Gemini's structured outputs to extract required hard skills, soft skills, and latent engineering requirements (e.g., system scaling, query optimization, handling legacy migrations).
+Leverages Gemini's structured outputs to extract required hard skills, soft skills, and latent engineering requirements.
 2. **Agent 2: RAG Matcher**: Converts extracted terms into embeddings locally via **SentenceTransformers (all-MiniLM-L6-v2)** (zero external API calls/quota usage), then queries the local **ChromaDB** database to retrieve the top 5 most relevant personal projects.
 3. **Agent 3: Synthesis Strategist**: Cross-references requirements with retrieved project metadata.
-It calculates a strict compatibility score (0-100), outputs a detailed alignment checklist, writes tailored, ATS-friendly resume bullets using the **Google X-Y-Z formula** (*Accomplished [X], as measured by [Y], by doing [Z]*), and builds a target interview prep study plan.
+It calculates a strict compatibility score (0-100), outputs a detailed alignment checklist, writes tailored, ATS-friendly resume bullets using the **Google X-Y-Z formula**, and builds a target interview prep study plan.

 ### ✉️ Target Generative Aids (Agents 4 & 8)
-*   **Agent 4: The Networker**: Ingests analysis results and drafts highly personalized LinkedIn outreach sequences (strictly under 300 characters for connection invites) and cold follow-up messages tailored to a Casual, Professional, or Confident tone.
+*   **Agent 4: The Networker (Cold Email/LinkedIn Generator)**: Ingests analysis results and drafts highly personalized LinkedIn outreach sequences (strictly under 300 characters) and cold follow-up emails tailored to Casual, Professional, or Confident tones.
-*   **Agent 8: Cover Letter Forge**: Automatically imports tailored resume bullets to craft compelling, non-generic cover letters.
+*   **Agent 8: Cover Letter Forge**: Automatically consumes your **Candidate Profile** and tailored resume bullets to craft compelling, non-generic cover letters.
 Supports **Professional**, **Story-Driven**, or **Data-First** writing styles.

-### 🧭 Career & Code Auditors (Agents 5 & 6)
+### 🧭 Career, Code, & ATS Auditors (Agents 5, 6, & 9)
-*   **Agent 5: Career Compass**: Accepts PDF resume uploads, parses content using `pdfplumber`, maps competencies, and identifies the candidate's top 3 ideal career pathways—complete with an ordered learning roadmap to close skill gaps.
+*   **Agent 5: Career Compass**: Utilizes your unified Profile (or a PDF upload) to map your competencies and identify your top 3 ideal career pathways—complete with an ordered learning roadmap to close skill gaps.
 *   **Agent 6: Project Auditor & Explainer**: Scans local codebase directories, pasted snippets, or clones public GitHub repositories.
 Generates a structural architectural overview, writes a valid **Mermaid.js** flowchart, creates tough project-defense interview questions with mock answers, and formulates optimization recommendations.
+*   **Agent 9: ATS Scorer**: Simulates a strict Applicant Tracking System (ATS).
+Compares your profile/resume against a target JD to provide a Match Score (0-100), overall verdict, parsing issue feedback, and lists of matched/missing keywords.

 ### 📊 Local Machine Learning (Agent 7)
 *   **Agent 7: Salary Intelligence**: Feeds role title, location, and seniority parameters into a **locally trained TensorFlow/Keras neural network regression model**.
 Predicts base salary bands (P25 to P75), total compensations, equity norms, and outputs a verbatim negotiation script.